Moving to Chichicastenango, Guatemala

 What is a typical expat home or apartment like in Chichicastenango?

 "A typical expat home or apartment in Chichicastenango, is often a blend of traditional and modern styles.
 The homes are usually spacious, with multiple bedrooms and bathrooms to accommodate families or guests.
 The living areas often feature large windows that let in plenty of natural light and offer stunning views of the surrounding landscapes.
 The kitchens are typically equipped with modern appliances, although some homes may still have traditional wood-burning stoves.
 Many homes also have outdoor spaces, such as patios or gardens, where residents can enjoy the pleasant Guatemalan climate.
 The homes are often decorated with local artwork and textiles, reflecting the rich cultural heritage of Chichicastenango.
 Despite the traditional aesthetic, these homes usually have modern amenities such as Wi-Fi, cable TV, and hot water.
-They are often located within walking distance of local markets, restaurants, and other amenities, making them convenient for daily living," explained one expat living in Chichicastenango, Guatemala.
+They are often located within walking distance of local markets, restaurants, and other amenities, making them convenient for daily living," said one expat in Chichicastenango.

 What is the average cost of housing in Chichicastenango?